 The dollar value of agricultural land in the North American Corn Belt has reached prices few ever thought possible.
 High commodity prices and favorable interest rates are cited as major factors behind the increases.
 At the same time, we see trends in nutrient balances that if unchecked will erode the fertility and productivity of those same land parcels that are today so highly valued.

-In December, I was the evening speaker for the annual meeting of a highly successful regional investment firm that focusses on agricultural land and biofuel plants.
+In December, I was the evening speaker for the annual meeting of a highly successful regional investment firm that focuses on agricultural land and biofuel plants.
 My topic was “The Future of Land” and I emphasized three points:

 - Land faces challenges in every country.

 - Land plays a critical role in the most significant issues of the coming decades.

 - The future of land will reflect the success of land managers in meeting stakeholder goals (a 4R concept).

 It has become very clear that the market place today also sees land playing a critical role in the future.
 A report from Iowa State University shows that the value of farm land in the state of Iowa in 2012 increased 24% from 2011 to an average of $8,296 per acre.
 Averages for most counties in the northwest quadrant of Iowa exceeded $10,000 per acre.
 According to USDA-NASS, cropland value for the U.S. as a whole increased 14.5% in 2012 to an average of $3,550 per acre and other sources indicate that this trend is not unique to North America.
 The value of Brazilian cropland is estimated to have increased 18% last year on top of a decade with average annual increases of 14%.
 In Great Britain, even with the country’s difficult economic climate, arable farmland increased 5% in value in 2012 and much of Central Europe has been experiencing huge increases in land value.